raspberrypilearning/persuasive-data-presentation/en/step_4.md

 You can create a `mouse_pressed()` function to work with the `p5` library.
 This allows a task to be carried out when the mouse is pressed.

-The code below detects the colour of the pixel that has been clicked with the mouse:
+The code below retrieves the hexadecimal colour of the pixel that has been clicked with the mouse:

 --- code ---
 ---